“What is depression like? It’s like drowning, except everyone around you is breathing.”

 Several days of low mood might slowly roll into a week, a month, or even more.

 Depression can become a serious concern when it continues for longer than a few weeks and exerts a noticeable negative impact on daily life.
-Therapy for depression can really help.
+Therapy for depression can help.

 Other forms of depression include antenatal/postnatal depression, which occurs during and after pregnancy and can affect both women and men; bipolar disorder involving alternating episodes of extreme ‘highs’ and ‘lows’ with periods of normal mood in between; and seasonal affective disorder (SAD) characterised by mood disturbances which often worsen during the sunlight-deprived winter months.